How Rush University Medical Center Saved $1M in OR Supply Spend

 With all of this information captured by QSight, Rush now has a complete picture of their inventory and supply chain.
 Using QSight’s easy-to-use dashboard, Rush can see in an instant not only information such as total inventory dollar value (owned and consigned), how much of a product is on hand, and the value of inventory on order, but critical and time-sensitive information such as number of products nearing their expiration date, recalled products, obsolete inventory, and so much more.
 With this information and deep insight, Rush is able to easily make decisions on what products to order, when to order them, and for which location.

-Ordering product has also gotten easier for Rush.
+Ordering products has also gotten easier for Rush.
 With QSight, Rush can now aggregate requisitions by manufacturer to streamline purchasing activities and reduce the number of purchase orders.

 "The visibility to the data has been a huge value-add to our system—it’s allowed us to drive inventory down, saving us roughly one million dollars within the first 90 days of implementation.”